hegdebhavya/Virtualization-Assignment-2/README.md

 Following are the development steps I have followed to develop the solution for assignment-2:  Adding leaf nodes 0x4ffffffc and 0x4ffffffd to the CPUID emulation code in KVM.

-* I have forked the Linux Kernel  https://github.com/torvalds/linux.git  to me GitHub account
+* I have forked the Linux Kernel  https://github.com/torvalds/linux.git

 * Checkout the linux kernel code from my github repository git clone https://github.com/hegdebhavya/linux.git